lew-pop/SNHU-CS-305/README.md

 # How did you make certain the code and software application were functional and secure?
 After refactoring the code, how did you check to see whether you introduced new vulnerabilities?

 I ensured the code was deployed without errors to ensure the software application was functional.
 I opened up the web application in a web browser on my computer and ensured that HTTPS was enabled and the connection was secure to ensure the software application was secure.

+#	What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?

+The Maven Project Manager was handy because of my computer's different Java versions.
+Managing various dependencies was straightforward and efficient.
+The Maven Dependency-Check Plug-In is also a valuable feature for scanning projects and software applications to identify vulnerabilities.
+I liked how the Dependency-Check report provided links and information about vulnerabilities.
+I learned a lot from the OWASP Maven Dependency-Check and OWASP Secure Coding Quick Reference Guide.

+# Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
+What might you show future employers from this assignment?

+I will show future employers that I value secure coding practices, and software security will always be in mind while designing and developing code.
+I can also show them my experience with continuous integration tools and project managers.
+I can demonstrate the skills I gained in manual code review and static security testing techniques to identify and mitigate security vulnerabilities and threats.